-Property, event, or method Purpose CancelUpdates method Removes all pending updates from the local cache without applying them to the database.
+Property, event, or method Purpose OnUpdateRecord event A developer-created procedure that processes updates on a record-by-record basis.
+ApplyUpdates method Applies records in the local cache to the database.
+CancelUpdates method Removes all pending updates from the local cache without applying them to the database.
 FetchAll method Copies all database records to the local cache for editing and updating.
 RevertRecord method Undoes updates to the current record if updates are not yet applied on the server side.